 Long-term handling when photographing athletes has been made simpler by the ergonomic grip.

-The Nikon D500 has snatched up a sizable market share with its fantastic performance.
+With its fantastic performance, the Nikon D500 has snatched up a sizable market share.

 Using it in athletic activities will be a lot of fun.